Toolbox Reference#

 SEMAPHORE_GIT_URL

-: This environment variable holds the URL of the GitHub repository that is used in the Semaphore project (git@github.com:mactsouk/S1.git
+: This environment variable holds the URL of the repository used in the Semaphore project (git@github.com:mactsouk/S1.git

 ). -